kelveden/streamfire/README.md

 Quick start
 -----------
-To cut a short(ish) story even shorter...
+Want to cut a short(ish) story even shorter?
 You need to install, configure then run.

  * Make sure you have [nodejs](http://nodejs.org/) installed.
  * Run `npm install -g streamfire` (you may need to sudoed to do this)